 It would seem a paradox that LSP’s can achieve significant ROI from Machine Translation (MT) and keep localization staff happy.
 While seeking efficiencies in business right from the early days of the industrial revolution has always resulted in shifts of where human efforts are applied and these changes don’t come easy, most staff members presented with machine translation output for post-editing are frustrated mainly at the poor output they are presented with.
 Poor output can even go as far as for example wrong domain-specific output which will likely force an editor to rewrite significant sections of a document and negatively affect both ROI as well as staff motivation.

 For LSP’s who really want to apply Machine Translation (MT) as a strategic support tool, it is critically important to adapt organizational processes, add staff responsible for MT and with NLP and MT skills, as well as adopting a solid data management strategy.
 Statistical Machine Translation Systems (SMT) as well as the emerging Neuronal Machine Translation Systems both have a heavy dependency on good quality “right” data to train the system.
 The old rule of software and system development still is as true as when it was devised: “Garbage in, garbage out”.
 Any MT System can only be as good as the data it was trained on.

-This article discusses the importance of a having a Data and Engine Strategy for best in class MT output and ROI.
-It is assumed that the reader is familiar with Language Studio as well as the concepts of Statistical Machine Translation, TM and CAT technology.
-It is also assumed that the reader has a basic understanding of data taxonomies, translation project needs and has ideally read and understood the Omniscien Technologies Language Studio Engine Strategy Guide.
+This article discusses the importance of having a Data and Engine Strategy for best in class MT output and ROI.
+It is assumed that the reader is familiar with Language Studio as well as the concepts of Statistical Machine Translation, TM, and CAT technology.
+It is also assumed that the reader has a basic understanding of data taxonomies, translation project needs, and has ideally read and understood the Omniscien Technologies Language Studio Engine Strategy Guide.

 What makes a good engine and how do we increase efficiency to maximize the ROI?